 To become a supplier to government, you need to know what opportunities are available and how to engage with government buyers

-The Principles of Government Procurement, the Government Rules of Sourcing and good practice guidance provide a framework to help agencies achieve better procurement outcomes.
+The Principles of Government Procurement, the Government Procurement Rules and good practice guidance provide a framework to help agencies achieve better procurement outcomes.

 Government agencies approach the market on an on-going basis.
 There are lots of different ways buyers might approach suppliers, including: